edmundhung/conform/docs/commands.md

 }
 ```

-Note: Conform also utilise this helper to trigger the validate command based on the event received and its event target, e.g. blur / input event on each field.
+Conform also utilises this helper to trigger the validate command based on the event received and its event target, e.g. blur / input event on each field.